taoteh1221/Open_Crypto_Tracker/README.txt

 https://dragonfrugal.com/contact/

-Web server setup / install is available for $30 hourly if needed.
+Web server setup / install is available for $30 hourly if needed (try the auto-install bash script first).
 PM me on Twitter / Skype @ taoteh1221, or contact me using above contact links.

 ################################################################################################################